Scholarship Applications Now Being Accepted

 3 credits

-HI-221 African-American History I
+HI-221 African American History I

 The people of African descent from the emergence of the slave trade to the Civil War, focusing on race, gender, and power.
-Counts for Europe/United States in the History major.
+Counts for Europe/United States in the history major.

 3 credits

-HI-222 African-American History II
+HI-222 African American History II

 3 credits

-HI-230 Nicaragua, the US and the World
+HI-230 Nicaragua, the US, and the World

-The course will examine the impact of globalization and imperialism on the lives of Nicaraguans at home and in their diasporic communities.
-Counts for Africa/Latin America in the History major.
+The course examines the impact of globalization and imperialism on the lives of Nicaraguans at home and in their diasporic communities.
+Counts for Africa/Latin America in the history major.

 3 credits

-HI-248 Seminar on Globalization & Human Rights
+HI-248 Seminar on Globalization and Human Rights

-A.I.D. program participants in their sophomore year will explore globalization and human rights and issues of personal growth and academic development.
-Counts for Global/Thematic/Methodological in the History major.
+A.I.D. program participants in their sophomore year explore globalization and human rights and issues of personal growth and academic development.
+Counts for global/thematic/methodological in the history major.

 3 credits